Who can apply?

 Air ambulance to the nearest appropriate medical

-facility or to a Canadian hospital
+facility or to a Canadian hospital for medical

 Transport on a licensed airline with an attendant (when

 additional airline seats to accommodate a stretcher on a

 return economy class/charter fare of a qualified medical